guiseek/angular-audio-player-html5-es6/README.md

 2.1.0 | Added elapsed and remaining time
-2.2.0 | Config changed and imports HTML, CSS files 2.2.1 | Create sub-component audio-list and apply audio-list toggle animation
+2.2.0 | Config changed and imports HTML, CSS files 2.2.1 | Create sub-component audio-list and apply audio-list toggle animation 2.2.2 | Adding SVG icons to loop, random and also changed the npm tasks

 ## Developer